liangshan/EPFImporter/README.md

 This version has been modified to run cleanly with MySQL 5.6 and the EPF data as provided by Apple in 2014.

+## Known Issue

++ use utf8mb4 will cause row size issue on a few columns, by updating the row size will fix it